Mezcal Market Size and Share Forecast Outlook 2025 to 2035

-The mezcal market is projected to grow from USD 640 million in 2025 to USD 1.3 billion by 2035, at a CAGR of 7.4%.
-Growth is fueled by rising demand for artisanal and premium spirits globally.
+The mezcal market is projected to grow from USD 640 million in 2025 to USD 1,312 million by 2035, recording a CAGR of 7.4% over the forecast period.
+The USA remains the largest consumer market, with rising interest observed in Europe and parts of Asia, particularly Japan and Germany.
+Growth is being fueled by the surging demand for craft spirits, where mezcal's smoky, complex profile stands out in the premium category.

 The industry is segmented comprehensively-by product: joven, reposado, añejo, tobaziche, and others; by source: espadín, tobalá, tobaziche, tepeztate, arroqueño, and others; by concentration: 100% agave mezcal and blends; by distribution channel: on-trade channel and off-trade channel; and by region: North America, Latin America, Western Europe, Eastern Europe, East Asia, South Asia & Pacific, Central Asia, Russia and Belarus, Balkan & Baltic countries, and the Middle East and Africa.